 To view a full summary of our KS4 Health and Social Care curriculum please click here

 To view information about BTEC Health and Social Care at the Green School Sixth Form please click here

 How do we study Health and Social Care?

-The Edexcel BTEC Level 1/Level 2 First Certificate Health and Social Care includes two examination assessed units.
-The reminder are assessed internally by the school.
+The Edexcel BTEC Level 1/Level 2 Tech Award Health and Social Care includes two examination assessed units.
+The remainder are assessed internally by the school.
 The assessment approach for the internally assessed units enables students to receive feedback on their progress throughout the course as they provide evidence towards meeting the unit assessment criteria.

 Teaching strategies reflect the nature of work within the health and social care sector by encouraging students to research and carry out assessment in the workplace, or in simulated working conditions, wherever possible.
 It is beneficial for students to use local examples, wherever possible, and the school engages with local employers for support and input.
 This provides a more realistic and motivating basis for learning.

 Students are encouraged to take responsibility for their own learning and achievement, developing independent research, presentation and communication skills which will serve them well in future study or employment.

 Each students work should be neat, legible and contain their very best work.
 Coursework should be typed with their name, date and title.

 Students should complete 5 hours of independent study outside of lessons per week.

 Students have available a range of enrichment activities including guest speakers, trips and support sessions after school.